vengotimuktha/skyvision_ai_final/README.md

 ---

 ## GCP Cloud Deployment
-SkyVision AI is fully Dockerized and deployed on Google Cloud Run.
+The production version is containerized with Docker and deployed to Google Cloud Run.

 GCP Secret Manager for API key management

 Auto-scaling containerized service

-Endpoint exposed via HTTPS with Cloud Run URL
+Exposed via HTTPS endpoint for secure document querying

 99.9% uptime and low-latency answers